Enigmatic-Smile/fidel-ios/README.md

 # FIDEL iOS SDK

 This SDK helps you to add card linking technology to your iOS apps in minutes.
 It captures credit/debit card numbers securely and links them to your programs.
-In addition to the SDK we've included an example app to show you how to use the SDK in real scenarios.

 ### Installation